igorsharay/next-millionaire-game/README.md

 ### `npm run prepare`
 Runs once the husky preparation script.\
-You will be able to see any lint errors on `git push`.
+Will automatically run eslint check on `git push` and unit-tests on `git commit`.

 ### `npm run build`
 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 ### `npm run lint`
-Manualy runs eslint check with automatic fixing if possible.
+Manually runs eslint check with automatic fixing if possible.

 ## Setting up game config

-You can change the game config in `src/lib/game-config.json` file.
+The game config file can be found here `src/lib/game-config.json`.

 ### Basic game settings